dheerajkrgoyal/learning/notes/java/Java8.md

 Optional class was introduced in Java 8 to avoid null pointer exception as much as possible.
 It might happen that we are fetching some object from somewhere and that object is null.
 Before checking if that object is null we try to do some operation on that object and then we encounter null pointer exception during runtime.
 We might forget to check the null condition in the object may be because we dont expect it to be null.
 In such cases when object might be null Java tells that instead of returning the object, we should wrap the object with Optional and then send it.
 Then it becomes kind-of mandatory for us to check if the object is present or not.

-There are various ways to created Optionapl object.
+There are various ways to created Optional object.
 1. `Optional.empty()`: It will return empty Optional object.
 2. `Optional.of()`: We can pass our object inside `of(object)` if we are sure object is never null.
 3. `Optional.ofNullable()`: Similar to above except we can pass null object as well here.
 Optional class automatically checks if the passed object is null or not.
 If it is null it makes the Optional object empty.